-Comprehensive income consists of net income and other comprehensive income (loss), net of applicable income taxes.
-Other comprehensive income and accumulated other comprehensive income consist entirely of unrealized appreciation (depreciation) on available-for-sale investment securities.
+Comprehensive income consists of net income and other comprehensive loss, net of applicable income tax benefits.
+Other comprehensive loss and accumulated other comprehensive loss consist entirely of unrealized appreciation (depreciation) on available-for-sale investment securities.

 Loan Commitments and Related Financial Instruments